 A deceased SSDI recipient must have worked a certain amount of years before spouses or children can receive survivor’s benefits.
 However, if the deceased had no children under the age of 18, then the parents of the deceased, a surviving spouse not living with the deceased or adult children may be eligible to receive survivor’s benefits.
 For deceased SSDI recipients with no immediate family, a person who is legally representating the deceased’s estate may qualify for survivor’s benefits.

 What Happens to SSDI Claims in Process When an Applicant Dies?

 When a parent or spouses passes away while in the process of filing a claim for SSDI, the children or spouse of the deceased may be entitled to open another SSDI claim.
 They may also be permitted to simply finish processing the claim the deceased had already started.

 Understanding the Social Security Administration’s guidelines for determining eligibility for survivers of an SSDI beneficiary is complicated and time-consuming.
 In addition, contacting an SSA representative on the phone can result in long wait times and incomplete answers to your questions.
-Disability attorney Joel Thrift can provide the expert legal assistance and personal attention you are searching for to determine your eligibility as quick as possible.
+Atlanta disability attorney Joel Thrift can provide the expert legal assistance and personal attention you are searching for to determine your eligibility as quick as possible.

 For all your disability, worker’s compensation, and personal injury law needs, contact Joel Thrift Law today to schedule a consultation appointment.